EliMattingly22/Simple_Impedance_Analyzer/README.md

 # Source of Errors

 The precision of the circuit is dominated by the shunt resistors and gain accuracy of the INAs.
 Error in any of these will linearly cause an error in the calculated impedance.
-If they are stable over time, they can conceivably be calibrated with a high tolerance (e.g. 0.01%) reference resistor, though that has not been included in the software.
+If they are stable over time, they can conceivably be calibrated with a high tolerance (e.g. 0.01%) reference resistor.

 If the shunt resistor is off by some value, *X* (where 1.01 would be 1% higher than nominal), the current would be reported as I<sub>0</sub>**X* where I<sub>0</sub> is the actual current.

 The noise performance of the INAs isn't great, but the FET inputs have extremely low bias currents, and low current noise, which are necessary if high impedance loads are attached.
 The noise should add an incoherent error, so by averaging for longer, this can be mitigated.

-The parasitic elements can be accounted for by taking an open/short measurement.
+The parasitic elements can be accounted for by taking an open/short/load measurement.
 See sect.
 4.3.2 in the impedance measurement handbook

 # Operation instructions
 ## Setup